bensantora-tech/linux_tutorials/bare-metal-inference-linux.md

-# How to Run llama.cpp Bare-Metal on Linux for Maximum CPU Inference Performance
+# Run llama.cpp Bare-Metal on Linux

 Compiling llama.cpp from source with native CPU optimizations eliminates wrapper overhead and maximizes inference performance on Linux systems without dedicated GPUs.
 This guide walks through every step — from auditing your hardware to running your first local conversation.